two people shaking hands in agreement

 It’s a relatively straightforward arrangement that holds benefits for everyone involved in the transaction.
 In most cases, this is an approach sought by business owners that need to liquidate some assets while still operating from the same location.
 From the buyer’s side, this arrangement is usually sought by investors that want to see immediate returns by minimizing the time and expense devoted to seeking tenants.

 In the majority of cases, the sale and the lease are two separate processes.
 The requirement to lease the property back to the original owner is not part of the contract of sale.
 Technically speaking, if the buyer received a more lucrative offer from a third party between the time of sale and the lease arrangement, they could certainly choose to go with them.
 However, this is a relatively rare situation, and it’s usually in the best interests of the buyer to lease the property to a business that is already fully installed in the property and receiving revenue from a solid consumer base.
+Assuming the buyer already has several other properties, it’s simply a matter of looking through their rent roll, or other documentation to see the advantage of leasing to the current tenant.

 There are circumstances in which you as the property-owning business don’t necessarily need to sell your entire property.
 You may be able to retain the building and sell-leaseback adjacent land or buildings that you use for storage, parking, or warehousing.
 The extent of the sale can be subject to negotiations, particularly if you’re working with a property investor that specializes in a sale-leaseback portfolio.